tomshaffner/PiThermalCam/index.md

 ### Matplotlib Version

-The Matplotlib version can be found in the examples folder under the name matplotlib_therm_cam.py.
+Again, this version is only in the cloned version of the library, not the on on PyPI.
+The Matplotlib version can be found in the sequential_versions folder under the name matplotlib_therm_cam.py.
 It has several running modes which can be switched via the number at the bottom of the file, as visible here:
 {:.center}
 [![Matplotlib Modes](/images/matplotlib_modes.png#center)](/PiThermalCam/images/matplotlib_modes.png)
 *The running modes available for the Matplotlib Approach*

 Run this by executing the icon or going into the folder in the terminal and typing `python3` followed by the filename.
 The mode from the number chosen will execute.

-Mode 1 in the picture is the simples just to make sure you're getting readings from your camera.
-Mode 2 then takes a basic picture (saved to the run_data folder) showing the raw data without any interpolation.
-Mode 3 is mode 2 in video form.
-Modes 4 and 5 correlate to modes 2 and 3, except with interpolation built in.

 In the video modes, the video will continue unless/until an error occurs, the terminal window is closed, or the code in the terminal is halted.

 [_Back to Table of Contents_](#contents)
 ### OpenCV Version - Local

-The OpenCV Local version can be found in the examples folder under the name opencv_therm_cam.py.
+The OpenCV Local version can be found in the sequential_versions folder under the name opencv_therm_cam.py.
 It has two running modes which can be switched via the number at the bottom of the file, but the default is the video mode which is likely all you need if everything is installed correctly.

 Run this by executing the icon or going into the folder in the terminal and typing `python3` followed by the filename.

-In the normal mode, the video will start running.
+This version of the code was later rewritten to be class-based, and the result is pithermalcam/pi_therm_cam.py and is the camera method used by the PyPI install version of the code.

 In using the camera I quickly found that it was useful to be able to change a number of features as the camera was running.
-Let's discusse these here:
+Let's discuss these here:

 #### Colormaps
-The colormap used can sometimes make a big differences in what is easily visible or not.
-In this clip, for example, you can see both my body heat on the side and two cold windows in the backgroung.
+The colormap used can sometimes make a big difference in what is easily visible or not.
+In this clip, for example, you can see both my body heat on the side and two cold windows in the background.
 I cycle the colormap in this, showing how much it can make a difference in how easy/hard it is to see differences.

 {:.center}
 [![Cycling Colormaps](/images/cycling colormaps.gif#center)](/PiThermalCam/images/cycling colormaps.gif)